DebarshiKunduPSU/Vis_lang/README.md

 ### Image-Text Retrieval:
 Download the Flickr30k dataset.
 I downloaded it from Kaggle using Kaggle API.
-Use the following command after setting KAggle credentials on your computer.
+Use the following command after setting Kaggle credentials on your computer. \

-run:
-kaggle datasets download adityajn105/flickr30k
+"kaggle datasets download adityajn105/flickr30k"

 ### Image-Text Retrieval: